-The BMA Foundation for Medical Research awards research grants each year (totalling over £800,000) to encourage and further medical research in a variety of areas.
-One of these grants, the Dawkins and Strutt, aims to promote research in the field of gastroenterology.
-Applications are invited from UK-registered medical practitioners or research scientists working in the UK.
+The BMA Foundation for Medical Research awards research grants each year (totalling approximately £780,000) to encourage and further medical research in a variety of areas.
+One of these grants, the Dawkins and Strutt, is to promote research in the field of gastroenterology.
+Applications are invited from UK registered medical practitioners or research scientists working in the UK.
 Projects must relate to the UK only.
-The grants will be awarded for either research in progress or prospective research.
+Applications can be for either research in progress or prospective research.

 The deadline for project grant applications is 4pm on Thursday 31 January 2019 and for pilot grant applications is 4pm Thursday 2 May 2019.